JensVL/project-linux-ansible/report/report-00-server-setup.md

 ## Test report

-1. Executed `vagrant status` in the project repository
+1. Executed `vagrant status` in the project repository.
-    - One VM `pu001` with status `not created`
+    - One VM `pu001` with status `not created`.
-2. Executed `vagrant up pu001` without errors
+2. Executed `vagrant up pu001` without errors.
 3. Logged in on the server with `vagrant ssh pu001` and ran the acceptance tests using `sudo /vagrant/test/runbats.sh`.

     Output: